bonsairobo/building-blocks/DESIGN.md

     `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or something more complex.
-  - Due to the requirement for level of detail, hierarchical structures were added.
-The `ChunkMap` and chunk storages were extended to support storing chunks at multiple levels of detail as well as downsampling chunk data.
+  - Due to the requirement for level of detail, hierarchical structures were added, resulting in a name change from `ChunkMap` to `ChunkTree`.
+The `ChunkTree` and chunk storages were extended to support storing chunks at multiple levels of detail as well as downsampling chunk data.
 While a tree structure was added, it remains useful for random access workloads, since all of the nodes ultimately live in storages that act like hash maps.
 - **Meshing**
   - There are many ways of generating meshes from voxel data.
 You can make each occupied voxel into a cube, which gives the classis Minecraft aesthetic.
 Or